mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 He immediately shot her a scowl and said, "You'll learn to keep your mouth shut, woman."

-"An ex-senator using illegal narcotics.
+"An ex-fidelant using illegal narcotics.
 Now that's quite the scandal."

 "You're one to speak.
 Heiko is practically one giant Paosin den."